DelroyGayle/KoolAIChess/README.md

 #### 3. Class: CustomException(Exception)

 I have tested my program to the best of my ability however I am a novice Chess Player.
-So just in case my program does some absurd illegal move such as *trying to take a king or capturing a piece of its own colour*;<br>
+So just in case this program does some absurd illegal move such as *trying to take a king or capturing a piece of its own colour*;<br>
 I have added a Try-Except method to catch a Custom Exception which will be generated if some *strange* chess move occurs.<br>
 *Hopefully this will never happen! :)*